niemet0502/guma/README.md

 ### Services

+> **Note: Each project in the monorepo contains its own architecture details which you can refer to.**

 Name	| Path	| Stack	|  Description  |
 ------------- | -------------------- | ------------- | ----------- |
 Frontend	| [/frontend](/frontend)	| [React](https://react.dev/)  |  The frontend app	|  |